 Also, this was God’s way of providing His people the Israelites with modern army weaponry.

 Mt Sinai, where Moses saw the burning bush, is also in Arabia.
 Egypt at this time extended control all the way to the Gulf of Aqaba with military strongholds.

-There appears to be a 13km land bridge in the Gulf of Aqaba the western arm of the Red Sea so Israelis could enter Midian (Arabia) and move on to Mount Sinai.
+There still is a 13km land bridge in the Gulf of Aqaba, the western arm of the Red Sea.
+That the Israelites would have used to enter Midian (Arabia) and move on to Mount Sinai.

 Chariots of the Egyptian – Crossing the Red Sea

 14:1 The LORD told Moses, 2 “Tell the Israelis that they are to turn back and camp in front of Pi-hahiroth, between Migdol and the sea.
 You are to camp in front of Baal-zephon, opposite it by the sea.
 3 Pharaoh will say about the Israelis, ‘They’re wandering aimlessly in the land, and the desert has closed in on them.’
 4 I’ve made Pharaoh’s heart stubborn so he will pursue them.
 But I’ll receive honor by means of Pharaoh and his army, so that the Egyptians will know that I am the LORD.”
 So this is what the Israelis did.

 5 When the king of Egypt was told that the people had fled, the minds of Pharaoh and his officials changed toward the people, and they said, “What have we done in releasing Israel from serving us?”
 6 So Pharaoh had his chariot prepared and took his troops with him.